reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-with-spring-boot.md

 modified: 2022-04-17 00:00:00 +1100
 authors: [arpendu]
 excerpt: "A comprehensive guide to migrate from a simple blocking call architecture to Reactive Streams and Message-driven architecture using Spring Boot microservices.
 A deep-dive to understand the Reactive Programming paradigm and their APIs.
 We will also adapt message-driven architecture along with Spring Webflux Reactive system."
-image: images/stock/0122-blocks-4480x6720.jpg
+image: images/stock/0122-newton-1200x628.jpg
 url: reactive-architecture-with-spring-boot
 ---

-We have often seen that the microservices are meant to be adaptable, scalable and highly performant enough so that it can be more competitive with respect to the other products in the market.
-In this urge to increase speed among the services, network communications and data flow within the microservices play a key role.
-So we will take a look at the various chain of communications within microservices and try to adapt or convert them into reactive applications so that we can improve the speed between the flow of data and communication.
+Microservices are meant to be adaptable, scalable and highly performant so that they can be more competitive with respect to the other products in the market.
+To increase speed among the services, network communications and data flow within the microservices play a key role.

+In this tutorial, we will take a look at microservices that communicate in a blocking fashion and turn them into reactive applications to improve the flow between them.

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-reactive-architecture" %}}